homeinsky/Salary-Benchmark-With-Matrix-Factorization/README.md

 ## Data
 You can download the Data from [Google Drive](https://drive.google.com/open?id=19YZ34nAI66ARFK5nTJKYBKa8ylOXlElj).

-**Notice: the data is published for research use only, any commercial use is prohibited **
+**Notice: the data is published for research use only, any commercial use is prohibited. **

 1. salary_lower_bound.p  records the salary lower bound level for each company ID and job ID, the data format is pandas dataframe.
 2. salary_upper_bound.p records the salary upper bound level for each company ID and job ID, the data format is pandas dataframe.